midblue/timezone-bot/README.md

 There are several APIs you will need to set up.

 Sign up for google's apis at https://console.cloud.google.com/apis/, and activate the *Geocoding API* and the *Timezone API* for your project.
 Save your API key for later.
-You'll have to sign up for this with a credit card, but there are hard limits built into the app to stop it from crossing into paid territory, so no worries.
-If you want to check for yourself, look in `scripts/googleapi.js`.
+You'll have to sign up for this with a credit card, but you can set hard limits in the API console to stop it from crossing into paid territory.

 Also, sign up for a Discord developer account at https://discordapp.com/developers/applications/.
 Create a new bot, and name it whatever you want.
 The discord server owner must add the bot to the channel manually.
 A great guide for setting up a bot, getting a token, and adding it to a server can be found here: https://discordjs.guide/#/preparations/setting-up-a-bot-application